The Safest and Most Dangerous Places in Schuyler County, MO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Schuyler County is $612 per year, which is $148 more than the national average and $48 less than Missouri's state average.
-Below we compare counties similar to Schuyler County:
+The overall cost of crime per resident in Schuyler County is $612 per year, which is $148 more than the national average and $48 less than Missouri's state average.
+The comparison below uses counties similar to Schuyler County:

 • In St. Louis City, MO, crime costs $1,636 per person, which is $1,024 more than in Schuyler County.